fprime-community/fprime-workshop-led-blinker/CompImplWriteUp.md

 fprime-util build
 ```

-Run the following to autogenrate the stub fuction for the input port.
+Run the following to autogenerate the stub function for the input port.

 ```bash
 fprime-util impl